CKAY-9/village/README.md

 A Villager has to stand in the medical scanner for 10s.
 While scanning, other Villagers with the same task cannot use the scanner.

+#### Clean Vent Task

+A Villager has to clean up a vent by clicking on items in an inventory.

 #### Custom Task

 A custom task is something server operators can add to Village.
 They are just custom versions